CastilloLuis/Remind-Me/README.md

 ____
 ABOUT THIS APP:
 > This is my first react native app.
 This app was developed as a personal project.
-> Simple app made with React Native (using algo native-base)....
+> Simple app made with React Native (using also native-base), to add, modify, delete notes...

 ### Programming languages
 ____